gmontana/DecodingViewerEmotions/README.md

 This repo contains scripts to parse original adcumen data:

 - create_data_base.py: parse original data from "DataAdcumen/advert_respondent_data.csv" and "DataAdcumen/DatasetAdcumenStarR.csv

 - load_data_base.py:  convert videos from the database into frame and audio  (needs output from create_data_base.py)

-- plots.py: creates all "Descriptive statistics" from the paper (needs output from create_data_base.py)
+- plots.py: creates all "Descriptive statistics" used in the manuscript (needs output from create_data_base.py)

 All scripts need configuration from config/adcumen**.json to specify paths to input and output files, also parametes like "jump": 0.5 and "clip_length": 5; which means top 0.5 percentile and clip duration 5 seconds.